Morgy93/foodsharing-test/docs/docs/backend/php/php-controller-migration.md

     - does the controller use the `sub` parameter?
     Telltale signs are: `$_GET['sub']`, `$request->query->get('sub')` and `$this->sub`.
     In the first iteration of the `FoodsharingController` compatibility layer, there is no support for porting this yet.
+    - However, you do not really need to at first.
+We're just moving off page= for now.

 ## Porting
 - Create a new Controller extending `FoodsharingController` in the same module as the old one